 Wow!
 This season is full of celebrations!
 Festival of colours, Holi, is next; Valentine’s Day and so many anniversaries are on 🙂 So this recipe is dedicated to the celebrations.
 Cheers, with a piece of cake!
-I made a cake on our first date anniversary, recently, and again today – there was a slight variation in the components – this cake was a hit.
+This cake is a hit.
 Well, this isn’t just a cake, it’s a healthy cake, made of fresh fruit juices of kiwi and oranges.
 The one I made today was made from the juices of kiwi and pomegranate.
 You can bake it any day and any time.
-I made in morning to surprise my better half.
-And that was a hit!

 - 2 big sized pomegranates

 - 4 tsp butter

 - 1 and 1/2 tsp cooking oil

 - 1 pinch of salt

 - 10 drops of vanilla essence or you can take 1/2 tsp of vanilla custard powder

 Take gur in a small pan.
 Add three teaspoon of butter to it and heat for 3-4 minutes, so that gur melts and mixes well.
 Let it cool for 5 minutes.
 Pour it in a big bowl.
 By the time you can take the seeds out of pomegranates.
 Peel kiwi with a spoon.
 This is the easiest way to peel Kiwi.
 Cut in 2 halves.
 In a juicer, put 3/4 pomegranate seeds and 3/4 of kiwi.
 The juice should be upto 2 cups.
 You can also use canned juice to skip this method.